nuxt/docs/en/api/configuration-css.md

 ```

 Nuxt.js will automatically guess the file type by its extension and use the appropriate pre-processor loader for webpack.
 You will still need to install the required loader if you need to use them.

+Info: SCSS variables declared in these global files, will *not* not be available for use by components.
+You have to either import them individually into every component that should have access to these variables or use the official https://github.com/nuxt-community/style-resources-module module to make scss variables globally accessible.